wisemen-digital/flutter-onboarding-codelab/pages/2_setup.md

 This extension will make it easier to access the text styles in the app from the context.

 You may now commit these theming changes to the created branch an create a PR to the develop branch.
 Assign your buddy as a reviewer.

+*If you need help with creating or resolving your pull request consult [our full guide](https://appwise.atlassian.net/wiki/x/DoBdPQ)*